Top Rated Home in Moe

 Latrobe Valley Village Hostel supports eligible government funded residents with subsidised fees.

-The average resident at Latrobe Valley Village Hostel received 209 minutes of total daily care (116% target) from a combination of support workers, enrolled and registered nurses.
+Residents at Latrobe Valley Village Hostel on average received 207 minutes of total daily care (117% target) from a combination of support workers, enrolled and registered nurses.
+In October 2024, a Registered Nurse was on site 23:46 hours per day.

 About the operator